yesworkflow-org/yw-prototypes/README.md

 ##### Introduction to YesWorkflow comments

-The [example.py](https://github.com/yesworkflow-org/yw-prototypes/blob/master/src/main/resources/example.py "example.py") script includes YesWorkflow comments that precede the `main` function and declare the inputs and outputs to the script as a whole:
+The [example.py](https://github.com/yesworkflow-org/yw-prototypes/blob/master/src/main/resources/example.py "example.py") script includes YesWorkflow comments that precede the `main` function and declare the inputs and outputs of the script as a whole:

     ## @begin main
     #  @in LandWaterMask_Global_CRUNCEP.nc @as input_mask_file